arelstone/react-native-version-checker/README.md

 ![GitHub issues](https://shields.cdn.bka.li/github/issues/arelstone/react-native-version-checker?style=for-the-badge)
 ![GitHub pull requests](https://shields.cdn.bka.li/github/issues-pr/arelstone/react-native-version-checker?style=for-the-badge)

 Ever needed to check if your app is up to date?
-No fear, `react-native-version-checker` is here!
+No fear, `@arelstone/react-native-version-checker` is here!

-This is a pure javascript implementation, so it will work with both pure [react native](https://reactnative.dev/) and [expo](https://expo.dev/)
+This is a pure javascript implementation, meaing it will work with both pure [react native](https://reactnative.dev/) and [expo](https://expo.dev/)

 ## Installation
 Yarn: